PhyHubs/TLV493Dx1-Sensor-Data-Acquisition/README.md

 Basic setup for acquiring data from Infineon's TLV493D 3D encoder with Infineon's XMC1100.
-Ben Zheng
+By Ben Zheng, 01/06/2020

 # Summary
 > The TLE493D Eval Board is a budget-priced evaluation board equipped with the magnetic sensor TLE493D for three dimensional measurement combined with an ARM® Cortex™-M0 CPU.
 The 3D Magnetic Sensor 2GO has a complete set of on-board devices, including an on-board debugger.
 Build your own application and gadget with the 3D Magnetic Sensor 2GO.